mruby/mruby/doc/mruby3.md

 `target/host.rb` comes  with comments to help  writing a new target description.

+If you want to have your target description out of the source tree, you can specify the path to the description file in `MRUBY_CONFIG`.

 = Build Target Contribution

 When you write a new target description, please